 Firstly you'll need a sports spread betting account to play with - there are only 1 real option offering an excellent range of markets:

-Sporting Index: use this link for new accounts: Sporting Index Account Offer
+Sporting Index: use this link for new accounts, £100 free to get you started!
+Sporting Index Account Offer

 Now that you're ready to go,